postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 `logfile`.
 Perl `strftime` date tokens are converted to their PHP equivalents when the native configuration is generated.

-If `vacation-php.conf` already exists, setup stops without changing it.
+If `vacation.ini` already exists, setup stops without changing it.
 Use `--force` only when replacing the PHP configuration is intentional.
 A file recognized as Perl configuration is never overwritten, even with `--force`.